GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/meetings.md

 **August** \
 SHOW at Barnes & Noble

-**Second Saturdays** will continue after February.
+**Second Saturdays** will continue in the Perinton Recreations Center. \
+Our first Second Saturday will be on February 17 to avoid conflict with our workshop on the 10th.
 Watch for more dates coming up.
 We will bring pieces we're working on, and have tools, techniques and paper for anyone who wishes to stop in and try.

 \----------